 The Senior Professional Economist Apprenticeship Standard sets out KSB (knowledge, skills, and behaviours) requirements that need to be met through the training programme.
-These requirements will be met through 60 credits of compulsory modules in the initial stages of the programme, followed by a choice of electives which align with the KSBs but enable apprentices to study chosen specialisms in greater depth.
+These requirements will be met through 60 credits of compulsory modules and 60 credits of elective modules.
+The electives align with the KSBs but enable apprentices to study chosen specialisms in greater depth.
 A programme where students must attend some compulsory elements but have significant choice over specialisms is now standard at Masters Level.
-Overall, it is consistent with an approach that allows students to have more say over their learning.
-Note that we also propose that students have some say over how many electives they undertake per semester, this gives students more flexibility to fit the course around work and other commitments.
+Overall, this is consistent with an approach that allows students to have more say over their learning.

+The variable mode structure of the programme will enable students to have some say over how many electives they undertake per semester, this gives students more flexibility to fit the course around work and other commitments.